-B. Parking and Circulation.
+C. Parking and Circulation.

-- 1. A minimum of three hundred (300) square feet of off-street parking plus maneuvering space shall be provided for each tent site or RV site.
+- 1. A minimum of three hundred (300) square feet of off-street parking plus maneuvering space shall be provided or each tent site or RV site.
 RVs shall be parked in spaces so that: - a.
 There shall be a minimum of 50 feet between vehicles; and - b.
 There shall be a minimum of 75 feet between all RVs and tents, and all public rights-of-way located inside the boundaries of the campground. - 2.
-Vehicular access shall be provided onto a hard-surfaced adequate for the volume and type of traffic likely to be generated.
-Grades and sight distances specified in the Road Design and Construction Standards, within these Ordinances, shall be observed in designing all intersections.
-Roads shall be constructed of at least 12" of bankrun gravel (no stone larger than 4"), 2" of crushed gravel (1/2" chips) and two (2) applications of liquid asphalt (1/2 gallon per sq. yd. each application).
-The minimum width of roadways shall be twelve (12) feet for one-way roads and twenty-two (22) feet for two-way roads.
-No vehicle parking shall be permitted on the roadway.
+Roads and streets: All parking areas shall be provided with safe and convenient vehicular access from abutting public streets or roads to each R.V. site.
+Alignment and gradient shall be properly adapted to topography. - a.
+Surfacing and maintenance: Surfacing and maintenance shall provide a smooth, hard, and dense surface which shall be well drained. - b.
+Access to sites: Access to R.V. sites shall be designed to minimize congestion and hazards at the entrance or exit and allow free movement of traffic on adjacent streets.